Integrate AI into Microsoft Excel for sales forecasting

 Press Enter credentials.
 In the dialog that appears, enter the URL and Token from the deployment’s API information.

 Press Connect then Done.

-Select the headers we want as input (C1:K1 in our case) and press From selection under the Header range input on the panel.
+Select the headers you want as input (C1:K1 in our case) and press From selection under the Header range input on the panel.

-Select the data we want to use as input (C2:K100 in our case) and press From selection under the Data range input on the panel.
+Select the data you want to use as input (C2:K100 in our case) and press From selection under the Data range input on the panel.

 Press Call model to send the specified data to your model for predictions.
 The result will be inserted into the L:M columns.

 You’ve learned how to blur the boundary between data science and everyday spreadsheet work.
 You can use the data that you have in Excel to train an AI, and get smart predictions back directly inside your cells.
 All of that without a single line of code!

 Get started with tabular classification

 The tutorial Buy or not / Predict from tabular data will show you how to predict if a customer will buy or not based on earlier customers buying patterns.